pokemon-speedrunning/speedrun-routes/docs/gen-2/gold-silver/main-glitchless/README.md

 ### ROUTE 41-42
 - Before surfing, Teach Surf+Strength if haven't taught Surf yet
-- On Kaylee pause buffer, teach Strength over Scratxh
+- On Kaylee pause buffer, teach Strength over Scratch
 - (Kaylee: Strength x3)
 - Option to no pause Kaylee and then teach strength in gym + use strength from menu